aromeyer/traefik-jwt-plugin/README.md

 OpaAllowField | Field in the JSON result which contains a boolean, indicating whether the request is allowed or not PayloadFields | The field-name in the JWT payload that are required (e.g. `exp`).
 Multiple field names may be specificied (string array)
-Required | When true, in case the JWT payload is missing a field, the request will be forbidden ExpiryCheck | When true, in case the JWT is expired the request will be forbidden Keys | Used to validate JWT signature.
+Required | When true, in case the JWT payload is missing a field, the request will be forbidden Keys | Used to validate JWT signature.
 Multiple keys are supported.
 Allowed values include certificates, public keys, symmetric keys.
 In case the value is a valid URL, the plugin will fetch keys from the JWK endpoint.
 Alg | Used to verify which PKI algorithm is used in the JWT Iss | Used to verify the issuer of the JWT
-Aud | Used to verify the audience of the JWT JwtHeaders | Map used to inject JWT payload fields as an HTTP header OpaHeaders | Map used to inject OPA result fields as an HTTP header
+Aud | Used to verify the audience of the JWT JwtHeaders | Map used to inject JWT payload fields as an HTTP header OpaHeaders | Map used to inject OPA result fields as an HTTP header JwtAlwaysPresent | When true, requests without JWT will be forbidden JwtExpiryCheck | When true, in case the JWT is expired the request will be forbidden

 ## Example configuration
 This example uses Kubernetes Custom Resource Descriptors (CRD) :